Payday Super is here

 • Know where you can find errors and how to fix them immediately

-• Ask your employees to confirm their details match those of their nominated fund, and start cleaning up this data now if needed
+• Ask your employees to confirm that their details on your system match those of their nominated fund, and clean up your data now if needed

-We’re here to help you make sense of your super obligations.
-Please contact your Relationship Manager or our Payroll General team if you need more information or support with implementing these changes.
+Please contact your Relationship Manager or our Payroll General team if you need more information or support with these changes.